scollier/Summit2014OSEonOSPViaHeat/scott/10-Extending-the-OpenShift-Environment.md

 ## 10.1 Create the node environment file
 A separate heat template to launch a single node host is provided.
 A heat environment file will be used to simplify the heat deployment.

 Create the _~/node-environment.yaml_ file and copy the following contents into it.
+This environment file instructs *heat* on which SSH key to use, domain, floating IP, and several other items.
+Please take a minute to read through this and get a good handle on what we are passing to *heat*.

     parameters:
       key_name: adminkp